GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-#### From what I've seen I see two possibilities where I can help the Emamanuel Baptist Church:
+#### From what I've seen I see two possibilities where I can help the Emmanuel Baptist Church:

 ---

-#### Option 1: I can clean up your existing wordpress site which involves:
+#### Option 1: I can clean up your existing Wordpress site which involves:

 - removing dead links
-- This requires just managing the wordpress content and keeping it up to date.
+- This requires just managing the Wordpress content and keeping it up to date.
 - Also cleaning up pastor's blog.
-- Also adding google analytics to see how the congregation uses the site to see which pages are useful and which pages need help.
+- Also adding Google analytics to see how the congregation uses the site to see which pages are useful and which pages need help.

-#### With this option I can do work on the the current architecture but it will be more work (if even possible) to change interactions on the site.
+With this option I can do work on the the current architecture but it will be more work (if even possible) to change interactions on the site.

 ---

 #### Option 2: I can redo of the website.

 - With this option, I will work with your designer redo the site in your image.
-- I will still give you a panel to upload content via wordpress or netlify.
+- I will still give you a panel to upload content via Wordpress or netlify.
 - I will help with any issues with user flow and organization of data.

 ---